lin-mengwei/lin-mengwei.github.io/_courses/public-finance.md

 There are **16 two-hour lectures** in these my part, covering

-1. Decentralization of government income (3 lectures),
+1. Decentralization of government expenditure (3 lectures),

 2. Intergovernmental grants (3 lecture),